JGIBristol/ask-jgi-handbook/pages/resources/other-services.md

 ## Costing

 The other important type of Ask-JGI query are costing related.
-The Ask-JGI email is the one we encourage researchers to use when enquiring about costing out JGI Data Scientists, so any queries of this nature should be handled by the Data Science team (you could just post on the teams channel and tag the Ask-JGI Lead).
+The Ask-JGI email is the one we encourage researchers to use when enquiring about costing out JGI Data Scientists/RSE, so any queries of this nature should be handled by the Data Science/RSE team (you could just post on the teams channel and tag the Ask-JGI Lead or Senior Data Scientist James Thomas).
 The Ask-RSE mailbox also frequently receives emails of this type and those emails should also be passed on to the Data Science team.

 ## Other services